Tyson Chandler: Chicago Bulls (2001–2006)

 Chandler was selected by the Los Angeles Clippers with the second overall pick in the 2001 NBA draft, before being immediately traded to the Chicago Bulls for former No. 1 overall pick Elton Brand.
 The Bulls placed their rebuilding efforts on the backs of two teenagers in Chandler and Eddy Curry.
 Chandler's 2003–04 season saw him appear in a career-low 35 games.
 He missed two months early in the season with a bad back, before missing the final weeks of the season after landing hard on his back on March 27 against the Atlanta Hawks.
-In September 2005, Chandler signed a six-year deal with the Bulls.
-In July 2006, the Bulls looked to deal away Chandler, who had five years and $54 million left on his contract, in order to pursue Ben Wallace.
+In September 2005, Chandler signed a six-year, $64 million deal with the Bulls.
+In July 2006, the Bulls looked to deal away Chandler, who had five years and $54 million left on his contract, to pursue Ben Wallace.

 New Orleans Hornets (2006–2009)

 On July 14, 2006, Chandler was traded to the New Orleans Hornets in exchange for P. J. Brown and J. R. Smith.

 Chandler led the NBA in offensive rebounds in both 2006–07 and 2007–08, ranking second in the league in rebounds per game in 2006–07 and third in rebounds per game in 2007–08.
 He also ranked second in the NBA in field goal percentage in 2007–08 (.623) and would have led the league at .624 in 2006–07 but fell four field goals short of the statistical minimum to qualify.

 On February 17, 2009, Chandler was traded to the Oklahoma City Thunder in exchange for Chris Wilcox, Joe Smith and the draft rights to DeVon Hardin.
 After examining Chandler's left big toe however, the Thunder determined that the risk of re-injury was too great and did not give Chandler a clean bill of health.
 As a result, on February 18, the trade was rescinded and Chandler was sent back to the Hornets.
 Chandler appeared in just 45 games during the 2008–09 season, missing 29 of the team's final 44 games due to left ankle injuries.
 Chandler finished the 2008–09 season as the franchise's all-time leader in field goal percentage (.611) and rebounds per game (11.3), while ranking fifth in total rebounds despite playing just 197 career games with the team (2,225).